 Waiting for us in Porto Novo today was this:

 It is completely impossible to work through the seemingly endless mass of patients.
 I have no idea where they keep coming from, but in the last few weeks the crowds in Porto Novo have been growing.
+So.
+The schedule for eye surgery on the ship is completely booked for the duration of our stay in Benin.
+What happens to all these people after the ship leaves?
+Are we leaving ANYTHING behind?

 Well, Yes.
 Let me tell you about it.